Intervals

 Intervals are created by the Chaos Index service, and are based on two key inputs:

 When ChaosSearch starts to index an object group, it searches the defined cloud storage locations (in the object group) to find the matching files to index.
-For each matching file, it captures the modification date for the file and indexes its contents to create the patented, lossless index data used by the ChaosSearch Refinery for queries and analytics.
+For each matching file, it captures the creation date for the file and indexes its contents to create the patented, lossless index data used by the ChaosSearch Refinery for queries and analytics.

 _cloudtrail_data_2022-10-04_

-object group with the indexed log and event files that have a modification date of October 4, 2022.
+This is the daily interval for the cloudtrail_data object group with the indexed log and event files that have a creation day of October 4, 2022.

 Interval Lifecycle and Retention

-In some cases, customers will eventually age out and move the bulkier, original, cloud files to less-expensive long term archival storage, and keep their more compact Chaos Index data in accessible storage for longer periods to enable historical analysis and querying.
+In many cases, customers will eventually age out the bulky, original, cloud source data indexed by ChaosSearch; they could possibly delete it, or move older content to less-expensive long term archival storage.
+They could then keep the more compact and lossless Chaos Index data in accessible storage for longer periods to enable historical analysis and querying.

 The daily intervals are the key to that historical data retention.
 When you create an object group, the Retention Policy setting specifies how long to keep the indexed data.
 The data clean-up process uses the date in the daily interval name to identify the indexed data to delete.
-As an example, if an object group uses the default retention policy of 14 Days, ChaosSearch automatically cleans up and removes any daily intervals for that object group with a name date that is earlier than the two-week period.
-That is, on October 14, 2022, the object group daily intervals _<object-group-name>_2022-09-30_
+As an example, if an object group uses the default retention policy of 14 Days, ChaosSearch automatically cleans up and removes any daily intervals for that object group with an interval file name date component that is prior to the two-week period.
+That is, on October 14, 2022, the object group daily intervals _<object-group-name>_2022-09-30_ and earlier would be deleted in the clean-up process.

 Be careful when changing (especially reducing) retention periods for daily intervals.